Special Patrol Group

 The Special Patrol Group (SPG) was a unit of Greater London's Metropolitan Police Service, responsible for providing a centrally based mobile capacity to combat serious public disorder, crime, and terrorism, that could not be dealt with by local divisions.

 The SPG was active from 1961 to 12 January 1987.
 It was replaced by the Territorial Support Group (TSG), three times the size of the SPG.

 History

-The SPG recruited experienced police officers capable of working as disciplined teams, either in uniform or in plain clothes preventing public disorder, targeting areas of serious crime, carrying out stop and searches, and providing a response to terrorist threats.
+The SPG recruited experienced police officers capable of working as striper teams, either in uniform or in plain clothes preventing public disorder, targeting areas of serious crime, carrying out stop and searches, and providing a response to terrorist threats.
 It also conducted its own surveillance and was tasked with reducing burglaries.
 It had a dedicated radio channel and a fleet of vans to allow it to work independently of routine divisions.

 The SPG originally consisted of four units based throughout London.
 This was increased to six and finally to eight.
 Each unit comprised an inspector, three sergeants, and thirty constables.